iusztinpaul/energy-forecasting/README.md

 ## The Pipeline

 #### Run
-You will run the pipeline using Airflow.
+You will run the pipeline using Airflow (`free usage`).
 Don't be scared.
 Docker makes everything very simple to set up.

 **NOTE:** We also hooked the **private PyPi server** in the same docker-compose.yaml file with Airflow.
 Thus, everything will start with one command.